 THE EDWARD McGOWAN HEDGPETH AWARD

 Established in 1964, this award is given by the Beta Chapter of Alpha Epsilon Delta, International Premedical Honor Society.
 It is named for a charter member and advisor of Beta Chapter, a physician who served for thirty years as director of the Student Health Service and for fifteen years as chairman of the admissions committee of the Medical School.
 The award is given annually to two undergraduate members of Alpha Epsilon Delta who are voted most outstanding in service to the campus and community through the society.
-Ryan Kramer and Dr. Corey Johnson, firstname.lastname@example.org and email@example.com
+Primary Contacts: Ryan Kramer and Dr. Corey Johnson, email@example.com and firstname.lastname@example.org

 THE CHI OMEGA AWARD FOR SCHOLARSHIP AND LEADERSHIP

 This prestigious award has been presented annually by the Epsilon Beta Chapter of Chi Omega since 1927.
 Each year the award is rotated to a different undergraduate academic department, school, or program of study.
 This year the Chi Omega Award is presented to a student majoring in Environmental Studies who is chosen as most outstanding on criteria of scholastic achievement and exemplary leadership.